pyradius/pyrad/docs/source/index.rst

-.. _index:

 *********************************
 :mod:`pyrad` -- RADIUS for Python
 *********************************

 :Author: Wichert Akkerman
 :Version: |version|

-.. module:: pyrad

 Introduction
 ============

-pyrad is an implementation of a RADIUS client as described in RFC2865.
+pyrad is an implementation of a RADIUS client/server as described in RFC2865.
 It takes care of all the details like building RADIUS packets, sending them and decoding responses.